mahshad76/AuthenticatorApp/README.md

 * Favorites (Saved Tab): A separate tab dedicated to viewing only the articles the user has liked.

 * Cross-Session Persistence: All liked articles are saved securely, ensuring the user's favorite list is retained and available even after closing and restarting the application.

+# 🏗️ Architecture: Model-View-Presenter (MVP)
+This application is built using the Model-View-Presenter (MVP) architectural pattern to ensure a clear separation of concerns, which improves testability and maintainability across the codebase.
+The MVP structure divides the application into three key components:
+## 1. View (Passive Layer)
+The View layer is handled by Activities and Fragments (such as the Home, Favorites, and Auth screens).
+- Responsibility: Displays data to the user and captures user interactions (e.g., button clicks, search input).
+- Key Principle: The View is "dumb" and contains minimal logic; it simply forwards user actions to the Presenter and implements methods the Presenter calls to update the UI (e.g., showLoading(), displayArticleList(data)).
+## 2. Presenter (Logic Layer)
+The Presenter acts as the middle-man between the View and the Model.
+It is the heart of the business logic.
+- Responsibility: Processes user input from the View, retrieves data from the Model, applies business logic (e.g., filtering search results, handling authentication flow), and tells the View exactly what to display.
+- Key Principle: The Presenter is framework-independent, meaning it contains no references to Android classes, making it highly unit-testable.
+## 3. Model (Data Layer)
+The Model is responsible for managing the application's data sources.
+- Responsibility: Handles all data operations, including remote API calls (fetching Apple news), local database transactions (persisting liked articles), and user authentication status management.
+- Key Principle: The Model is completely unaware of the View and the Presenter, ensuring the data logic can be easily swapped or updated without affecting the UI.